Nexmo/nexmo-developer/_tutorials/client-sdk-android-add-sdk-to-your-app.md

     ```

-2. On your project level `build.gradle` file, add the maven repository:
+2. In your project level `build.gradle` file, add the Maven repository:

     ```groovy